nsat/space-services-user-guide/dev-env/in-orbit/Readme.md

 ### Run Script

-Add a [`PAYLOAD_SABERTOOTH`](https://developers.spire.com/tasking-api-docs/#payload_sabertooth) window to the schedule for in 24 hours.
+Add a [`PAYLOAD_SABERTOOTH`](https://developers.spire.com/tasking-api-docs/#payload_sabertooth) window to the schedule for in 24 hours (86400 seconds).
 24 hours was chosen to give the install script enough time to upload.

 ```bash
 START=$(( `date -u +'%s'` + 86400 ))